JMPerez/jmperez.github.com/_posts/2010-09-27-tutorial-how-to-implement-bigpipe-using-asp-net-mvc-part-3.md

 title: 'Tutorial: Implementing Facebook''s BigPipe Using ASP.Net MVC - Part 3'
 date: 2010-09-27 19:25:11+00:00
 description: Last part of my tutorial on Implementing BigPipe, focused on browser side, loading CSS and JS resources efficiently using a small script.
+excerpt: Third part of the tutorial to Build Facebook's BigPipe using C#.
+Source code to make pagelets and achieve delayed parallel execution in an ASP.Net MVC website.
 tags:
   - asp net mvc
   - bigpipe